'Thirsty for peace' Afghans march for 38 days, vow that's just the beginning - 41NBC News | WMGT-DT

 Iqbal Khaibar.Ahmed Mengli / NBC News

-“Everyone is really tired of war,” said Iqbal Khaibar, a 27-year-old medical student who led the procession.
+“Everyone is really tired of war,” said Iqbal Khyber, a 27-year-old medical student who led the procession.

 Mohammad Yasin Omid, 24, a teacher from Zabul province, said he joined the march on its 21st day.